ESP32 — ESP-IDF v6

 ls /dev/ttyUSB* /dev/ttyACM*

-Expected output: /dev/ttyUSB0 or /dev/ttyACM0
+# Expected: /dev/ttyUSB0 or /dev/ttyACM0

-If the device is not listed:
+If the device is not listed, check kernel messages:

 shell